tofke/BTCi-mn-setup/README.md

 ```
 tail -1 .BTCi/debug.log
 ```
-=> should say " DATE hour : Shutdown: done "
+--> should say " DATE hour : Shutdown: done "

 (if not, wait a few more seconds : you MUST wait untill "Shutdown: done" is the last line in debug.log)

-2 BACKUP your existing wallet/folder :
+2) BACKUP your existing wallet/folder :
 ```
 tar zcf BTCi.tgz .BTCi
 ```
 This command creates an archive of the whole .BTCi folder in a file named "BTCi.tgz)

-3 Symlink previous folder to new name :
+3) Symlink previous folder to new name :

-(a sumbolic link is like a shortcut : this command does not create a new folder but an "alias" with the new name)
+(a symbolic link is like a shortcut : this command does not create a new folder but an "alias" with the new name)
 ```
 ln -s .BTCi .XBI
 ```